marcinwiacek/pl1/readme.md

 * Stage 1 - simulating things in software (HTML page, on the beginning very primitive, later updated with memory protecting / MMU, virtual memory, etc., the most probably many iterations)
-* Stage 2 - simulating things in software (VHDL, maybe already with pipelines, multicore and asynchronous design)
+* Stage 2 - simulating things in software (rather Verilog & not VHDL,
+maybe already with pipelines, multicore and asynchronous design)
 * Stage 3 - creating real hardware

 I don't have plans for replacing the most popular ISAs (there are milions of people behind them